“When do babies start talking?”

 And it sounds counterintuitive.

-If you’re wondering about when do babies start talking, you might think that babies pick up a language simply from immersion.
+If you’re wondering when your baby will start talking, you might think that babies pick up a language simply from immersion.

 But the process of language acquisition is more involved than this: